 Performing vulnerability verification for extensions is essential to prevent integrity failure.
 Extensions are often integrated into software systems to enhance their functionalities.
 However, these extensions can introduce vulnerabilities that may compromise system integrity.
 Regularly reviewing and assessing the security of extensions can help identify and address any potential weaknesses.

 Cryptographic failures are extremely dangerous as they can lead to the exposure of sensitive data, compromising personal information and resulting in severe consequences.
-When cryptographic systems fail, malicious actors can gain unauthorized access to encrypted data, decrypting it and exploiting it for their own gain.
+When cryptographic systems fail, malicious actors can gain unauthorised access to encrypted data, decrypting it and exploiting it for their own gain.

 One of the most significant risks posed by cryptographic failures is the exposure of personal information.
 Organisations and individuals rely on encryption to protect confidential data such as financial details, medical records, and personally identifiable information.
 If cryptographic systems fail, this information becomes vulnerable to theft and misuse.